 Positive Mental Health Awareness and Hospitality

 In the bustling realm of hospitality, where extraordinary moments are served alongside delicious dishes and cocktails, there’s a hidden facet often overlooked—the mental well-being of the very individuals who craft these moments.
-At Platinum, we recognise that behind the smiles, the impeccable service, and the ambience of hospitality establishments, there lies a dedicated workforce that bears both the joys and challenges of the industry.
+At Platinum, we recognise that behind the smiles, impeccable service, and ambience of hospitality establishments lies a dedicated workforce that bears both the joys and challenges of the industry.

-In 2020, the Coronavirus pandemic and the fallout from Brexit joined forces to shake the hospitality industry to its core and resulted in the loss of many hospitality workers.
+In 2020, the Coronavirus pandemic and the fallout from Brexit joined forces to shake the hospitality industry to its core, resulting in the loss of many hospitality workers.
 Disrupting the hospitality industry, many businesses were forced to close temporarily or permanently.
-In addition, hospitality was also hit hard by the fallout from Brexit.
+Additionally, hospitality was also severely impacted by the fallout from Brexit.
 Migrant workers from the EU faced new barriers to living and working in the UK.
 Many chose to return to their home countries, resulting in a labour shortage in the hospitality industry.

 The combined impact of these two events has been harmful to the mental health of hospitality workers.
 Many have reported feeling stressed, anxious, and depressed, as well as facing financial difficulties, job insecurity, and uncertainty about the future.

 But the sector is determined to bounce back, stronger than ever.
-Hospitality businesses across the UK are taking giant leaps forward in the fight to improve positive mental health awareness.
+Hospitality businesses across the UK are making significant strides in the effort to promote positive mental health awareness.
 Both employers and employees are playing a vital role in creating a more supportive and inclusive workplace.

-See also: Mental Health Day UK – Hospitality Edition
+See also: World Mental Health Day – Hospitality Edition

 The Burnt Chef Project